UK Israel Business

 Founded in 1950 as the Anglo-Israel Chamber of Commerce, UK Israel Business encourages and supports bilateral trade and investment between the UK & Israel.
 Previously known as the British-Israel Chamber of Commerce, the name UK Israel Business was adopted in 2011 through a merger between the former British-Israel Chamber of Commerce (B-ICC) and Israel Britain Business Council (IBBC).

 Overview

-The Chairman of UK Israel Business is Leon Blitz of Grovepoint Capital and the Chief Executive is Hugo Bieber.
+The Chairman of UK Israel Business is Danny Kessler and the Chief Executive is Dor Bershadsky.
 The organisation has a network of over 2000 companies and 10,000 business leaders. and works closely with the Department for International Trade, the British Embassy in Tel Aviv, the Israeli Embassy in London and the UK Israel Tech Hub.

-A company limited by guarantee, UK Israel Business is a bilateral chamber of commerce.
-Their goal is to provide a meeting place and platform for business.
+A not for profit, UK Israel Business is a bilateral chamber of commerce.
+Its goal is to provide a meeting place and platform for business.

-Events & Delegations
+Events and delegations

-UK Israel Business organises a wide variety of events and delegations in the UK and Israel including conferences, business breakfasts, private roundtable events and business delegations.
+UK Israel Business organises a wide variety of events and delegations in the UK and Israel including conferences, business breakfasts, regional meetings, private roundtable events and business delegations.